Kenny Roberts Jr.: Suzuki years

 In 1999, Suzuki signed Roberts to their Grand Prix team.
 His debut race with Suzuki in Malaysia resulted in a surprise win, defeating the reigning champion, Michael Doohan.
 He went on to win the second race in Japan, where he again defeated Doohan.
 This winning streak put him as a strong contender to challenge Doohan for the championship.
 However, Doohan retired due to injuries suffered in an accident on the third race in Spain.
 Afterwards, the main challenge for the championship came from Doohan's teammate, Àlex Crivillé.
 Roberts failed to find consistency during the rest of the season, notching only two more wins and another four podiums.
 His lead in the championship subsequently was taken over by Crivillé, who later went on to win the title.
 Roberts would finish a respectable second in the championship.

 Roberts renewed his championship challenge in 2000.
 With Crivillé failing to regain his form, Roberts' main challenge came from Valentino Rossi, a rookie rider fresh from winning the 250cc title.
 This time, Roberts managed to find consistency by taking four wins and five podiums in 16 races.
-Roberts clinched his first title, two races before the end of the season, at the Rio Grand Prix after finishing 6th, although Rossi won the race.
+Roberts clinched his first title, two races before the end of the season, at the Rio Grand Prix after finishing sixth.
 He became the first son of a former champion to also win the title.
 His victory also meant Suzuki broke Honda's six-year championship win streak.